 (5) In determining the amount of compensation, the Court shall take into consideration the amount of any compensation which the owner and occupier or either of them have or has already received in respect of the damage for which compensation is being assessed, and shall deduct the amount already so received from the amount which they would otherwise be entitled to for such damage.

 [Section 17 amended by No. 12 of 1990 s.
 12; No. 78 of 1990 s.
 7; No. 59 of 2004 s.
-141.]
+141; No. 35 of 2007 s.
+15.]

 18. Owner of private land in vicinity of permit area, drilling reservation, lease area or licence area may be entitled to compensation